Fixed Asset Turnover Ratio Calculator

 Does high fixed asset turnover means the company is profitable?

-No, although high fixed asset turnover means that the company utilizes its fixed asset effectively, it does not guarantee that it is profitable.
+No, although high fixed asset turnover means that the company utilizes its fixed assets effectively, it does not guarantee that it is profitable.
 A company can still have high costs that will make it unprofitable even when its operations are efficient.

 What is the difference between the fixed asset turnover and asset turnover ratio?